crosen188/ibm-containers-interconnect-2017/4-Zero-Downtime-with-Active-Deployment.md

     When the Active Deploy is complete:
       * `cf apps` should show that `APPNAME` has only a single instance and is ready to be deleted

  Note: You specified 10 minutes for each phase - if you are done looking at that phase, you can issue the command `cf active-deploy-advance "Appname Update"` or click the `Force Advance` Button and it will move to the next phase

 **CLI**

  1. Verify that Bluemix starts routing traffic to both versions:

 	* Use the `cf apps` command to list all the applications in your Bluemix space
 	* During the _Ramp-up_ phase, you should see both versions of the application have an assigned route
 	* In your browser, you can go to URL of your application to see the change that you made
-	* During the _Ramp-up_ phase, you should see the change appear and disappear as you reload the browser.
+	* Continue to hit F5 every few seconds, and you should see the change appear and disappear as you reload the browser (During the _Ramp-up_ phase).

- 2. List the deployments of the Active Deploys service using the `cf active-deploy-list` command
+ 2. List the deployments using the list command

     `cf active-deploy-list`

 	You will see your new deployment.
-Now view information about that deployment.
+Now view information about that deployment

 	`cf active-deploy-info "Appname Update"`